 Before shaping the petals, drill a hole in the middle of each one.
 Match the size of your rods.

 Now “shape” these stenciled-out petals!
-I just just needle nose plyers for this - they work great.
+I just used needle nose plyers for this - they work great.
 I don’t know if there’s a way to describe this easily.
 Look at the final flower though, and let that guide you.
 You’ll want to bend the edges of the petals downard, but bend the whole petals upwards.
 Whichever set of petals will be at the top should be bent almost upright.
 For these, curve them inwards as well as the inside of a flower looks.
 This is where the issue with using steel came up.
 Shaping the petals edges was fine, but when I tried to curve the inner most petals, I accidnetally made distinct bends that showed.
 When I used copper, it was easy to curve them uniformly.
 When the flower was all put together, I think it looks fine, but copper did contour better, and I suspect aluminum would too.

 Now place a bolt and washer on the end of a rod.
 Give enough space for the three sets of petals and another screw.
 A little extra room doesn’t hurt - it’ll be mostly hidden.
 Cap with another washer and bolt.
 The first time I did it I didn’t use these, and the bolts would slip.
 The washers really help.